 The Plan provides the Biodiversity Offset Strategy (BOS), Koala Research Program (KRP) proposal and Pest Plant and Animal Control Protocol, provided respectively as Attachment 1, Attachment 2 and Attachment 3.

-The BMP and the three related sub-plans apply to operational areas and areas of surface disturbance where applicable only, except for the BOS to the extent described within that document.
+The BMP and the three related sub-plans provided in Attachments 1-3 apply to operational areas and areas of surface disturbance where applicable only, except for the BOS to the extent described within that document.